Last Updated on 26 September 2024 by Cycloscope

 Bob Kamzelski started Bantam Bicycle Works in 2012, after moving from Philadelphia to Portland.
 At the time he has had over 12 years of experience fabricating, repairing, and modifying bicycle frames of all sorts.

-He got his start in framebuilding in the living room of a large Victorian rowhouse in West Philadelphia.
+He got his start in frame building in the living room of a large Victorian rowhouse in West Philadelphia.
 With a couple of files, a hacksaw, a plumbing torch he found in the closet of my house, and $300 worth of materials bought off the internet.

 Strong of his self-taught experience he found a job at the very prestigious Bilenky Cycle Works in North Philly (mentioned above).
-He worked under master framebuilders Stephen Bilenky and Simon Firth for six and a half years.
+He worked under master frame builders Stephen Bilenky and Simon Firth for six and a half years.

 Then a few years ago, he packed up his bags and headed out to the west coast and landed in Portland, the mecca of custom bikes.
-He doesn’t particularly specialize in any single type of bicycle, having made nearly every type of bike at this point his my career.
+He doesn’t particularly specialize in any single type of bicycle, having made nearly every type of bike at this point in his career.
 But tends to make more commuting, touring (off- and on-road both), randonneuring, and allroad bikes than other types.

 Firefly (Boston, Massachusetts)